 The wedding vows we take are covenant vows.
 When we say, “for better or worse, for richer or poorer, in sickness and in health,” we are stating the vows of a sacrificial covenant relationship.

-Unfortunately, our society has turned marriage from a covenant relationship into a contract relationship.
+Unfortunately, our society has turned marriage from a covenant relationship into a contractual relationship.
 A sacrificial covenant says, “I surrender my rights and I assume responsibilities.”
 A contract says, “I protect my rights and I limit my responsibilities.”

 In doing so, we act as if marriage doesn’t require sacrifice.
 We’re wrong.